nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Genotoxic:** Pertaining to the capability of causing DNA damage or mutations, applicable to some DNA-MWCNT adducts.

-### Expanded Definition and Usage\nMongoDB atomic DNA-MWCNT adducts have significant implications in both the study of environmental health and the advancement of biotechnologies.
+### Expanded Definition and Usage:
+MongoDB atomic DNA-MWCNT adducts have significant implications in both the study of environmental health and the advancement of biotechnologies.
 In nanotoxicology, understanding these adducts helps assess the risk of carbon nanotubes in the environment and human health, particularly regarding their potential to cause genetic mutations or cancer.
 Conversely, in biotechnology, DNA-MWCNT adducts are being investigated for their utility in gene delivery systems, where their efficiency in transporting DNA into cells could enable new therapeutic scenarios.